humacss/minbin/README.md

 ### What `minbin` actually is
 - Safe, `no_std`-compatible, zero-dependency Rust
 - One trait you implement by hand (yes, really)
-- Zero proc macros, zero derives, zero magic
+- Zero proc macros, zero derives, zero magic (one macro for [tuple](/src/core/tuples.rs) implementations)
 - Big-endian by default
 - Fixed width types
 - Max u32 length containers